motebus/ultrabook/Hello UltraDesk/Welcome to UltraDesk.md

       * You may need authentication.
 Follow the step shown in chat box.
 3. (optional) You can put all the YPCloud groups into a folder.
     * You can learn about Telegram chat folders [here](https://telegram.org/blog/folders).
+4. Create 2 groups on Telegram, add PinponboyBot in the group:
+    * my://daily
+    * lab://

 ## Jujue Account
 * Create a Jujue account: